CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.3 Patch and Change Management.md

 ### 2 10 Manipulation of data and tools in change management

-Patch and change management often operates from a central point.
+Patch and change management often operates from a central location.
 Due to its exposed position, it is particularly vulnerable: If attackers succeed in taking over the servers involved, they could simultaneously distribute manipulated software versions to a variety of IT systems via this central point.
 Often further points of attack arise from the fact that these systems are operated by external partners (outsourcing).
 Maintenance accesses could also be set up to allow attackers to access the central server for distribution of changes.

 3 requirements
 ---------------

 The following are specific requirements for patch and change management.
 Basically, the * IT operation * is responsible for fulfilling the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority: